MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-line-match-priority.md

 As part of the solution update that includes project budgeting, the Budget line match priority table is created in the solution.

-You enable the project cost budget feature by using a feature flag.
+You enable the project budget feature by using a feature flag.
 For more information, see [Enable the project cost budget feature](create-delete-project-budget.md#enable-the-project-cost-budget-feature).

 > [!NOTE]
 > After the project budget feature is enabled in an organization, it can't be disabled.
 However, you don't have to create a budget for every project.